-Have you ever made an aviation cocktail?
+Have you ever made an aviation cocktail with creme de violette?
 It’s so tasty.
 It’s a combination between sour, sweet, and just a touch floral.
-It’s one of our favorite cocktails, and we were both shocked we hadn’t shared it on the blog yet.
-So Josh whipped up a couple the other day and we took photos.
-(Then he got to drink both because pregnancy).
+It’s one of our favorite cocktails.

-The tartness comes from the lemon, the sweetness comes from the Maraschino Liqueur and the flowery flavor comes from the Creme de Violette.
+The tartness in the aviation cocktail comes from the lemon, the sweetness comes from the Maraschino Liqueur and the flowery flavor comes from the Creme de Violette.
 And of course it has gin.
 We love gin around here.

 Creme Yvette vs. Creme de Violette